-Richard Stokes is the current Executive Director of ABSA.
+Richard Stokes is the current Chief Executive Officer of ABSA.

 He first worked in boarding in 1980 in Adelaide at Immanuel College as a full-time supervisor, and upon completing his BA and Dip Ed he moved to Brisbane in 1982.
 At St Peters Lutheran College he took on the role of Assistant Senior Boarding Master, and in subsequent years become co-ordinator of boarding at St Peters.